strateg17/fake-news/README.md

 The study by Pavlyshenko (2023) explores the efficacy of fine-tuning the Llama 2 large language model for detecting disinformation and fake news.
 The research demonstrates the model's advanced capabilities in text analysis, fact-checking, and sentiment extraction, making it a promising tool for enhancing automated fake news detection systems.
 The approach leverages PEFT/LoRA-based techniques to achieve substantial improvements in identifying complex narratives and disinformation.
 But we are going to start from some baselines line in the article Kuzmin, G., Larionov, D., Pisarevskaya, D., & Smirnov, I. (2020).
 This paper by Gleb Kuzmin and colleagues, presented at the 3rd International Workshop on Rumours and Deception in Social Media, investigates fake news detection in Russian.
 The study compares various models using language features like bag-of-n-grams, Rhetorical Structure Theory features, and BERT embeddings.
 The research differentiates between satire and fake news, achieving high F1-scores in both binary and multiclass classifications, demonstrating the models' effectiveness in handling this challenging task.

+Among additional studies, it is worth highligting the group of studies on the Systematic Mapping: These studies provide a broader overview of the research landscape in this field - some of the noteworthy mentions include
+- "Advanced Machine Learning techniques for fake news (online disinformation) detection: A systematic mapping study" ResearchGate on advanced machine learning techniques for fake news detection
+- "Online Fake News Detection Using Machine Learning Techniques: A Systematic Mapping Study" ResearchGate on online fake news detection using machine learning techniques

+Studies on specific technicues explore the topic deeper into the application of particular machine learning algorithms for fake news detection: the relevant mentions include
+- "Detecting Fake News using Machine Learning: A Systematic Literature Review" (Discusses the use of Random Forest, Recurrent Neural Networks, and K-Nearest Neighbors) arXiv on detecting fake news using machine learning
+- "A Comparative Study of Machine Learning and Deep Learning Techniques for Fake News Detection" (Analyzes Support Vector Machines and Deep Neural Networks) MDPI on machine learning vs deep learning for fake news detection

 ## Proposed datasets